ryvoxr/notebook/school/history/apush/classwork/final-paper/notes.md

 federal budget
 - Congress cut the WPA's funding in half causing layoffs of about 1.5 million workers
-- The Federal reserve, fearing inflation , raised interest rates
+- The Federal reserve, fearing inflation, raised interest rates
 - Roosevelt once again began to spend his way out of the recession by boosting funding for the WPA and resuming public works projects